-Identifying the location where the highest number of paintings are concentrated within the Chauvet cave gained significance when connected to c) piles of small carved sculptural figures presumed to be ritual objects.
+Identifying the location where the highest number of paintings are concentrated within the Chauvet cave gained significance when connected to a) the most resonant part of the cave, suggesting a link to music.

-- a) the most resonant part of the cave, suggesting a link to music. - b) evidence of intentional modeling of figures and the development of naturalism.
+b) evidence of intentional modeling of figures and the development of naturalism.